-Before we dive into the details, it’s important to bust some of the myths that we’re so used to hearing and probably accepted as the holy truth.
+Implementing Lean software development with Kanban will help your team achieve great results.
+However, before we dive into the details, it’s important to bust some of the myths that we know about Kanban because people often accept them as the holy truth.

 It may be true that support teams benefit a great deal from applying Kanban to their work, but it is definitely not true that only support teams can do it.
 Kanban is almost a commodity for 30-40% of the software development world nowadays, and we’ve seen dozens of companies implementing amazingly good software with a set of visualization and management techniques that we essentially call Kanban.